openframeworks/ofSite/documentation/types/ofBaseVideoGrabber.markdown

 upload video grabber pixels directly to an ofTexture.

-Returns: the internal ofTexture pointer or nullptr if not available.
+**Returns**: the internal ofTexture pointer or nullptr if not available.